tumasi350/DataScienceProects/MusicAppAnalytics/README.md

 - [References](#references)

 ### Project Overview
-This project aims to analyze the causal effect of a new personalization feature on user engagement in a music app.
-By using causal inference methods, the goal is to determine whether receiving personalized recommendations increases the hours of content consumed.
+Analyzed the causal effect of a new personalization feature on user engagement in a music app.
+By using causal inference methods, the goal was to determine whether receiving personalized recommendations increases the hours of content consumed.

 ### Tools and Libraries
 - **Python Version:** 3.9